benjamonnguyen/journee/README.md

 ## Before Production
 - `make gen` to generate static files from templates
 - `docker build --platform linux/amd64 -t journee .`

+Use hx-push-url to update path and swap body/main instead of full page reload?
+Can I refresh DOM?